persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 .. image:: /user_manual/graphical_interface/data_analysis/inference_wizard.png
     :align: center

-The user needs to choose the variables of interest of the design of experiment by checking the corresponding lines in the table at the left side of the window.
+The user needs to choose the variables of interest of the design of experiments by checking the corresponding lines in the table at the left side of the window.
 By default, all of them are selected.
 To validate the window, at least one variable must be selected.